The Roottrees are Dead: Plot

+Roottreemania expansion

+In the wake of Samantha's book, a rapper named Felix Fellowes publicly claims to be another "secret Roottree".
+After his claim is backed up by the newly available DNA testing technology, there is a wave of public attention on the subject and the possibility of further unknown, illegitimate children.
+Due to the "blood relative" wording in the Clanced Trust terms, these heirs are entitled to a share of the family fortune.
+Around the same time, an anonymous woman goes public claiming that her child was also fathered by Guy Hudson, who was the company president in the late 1970s and early 1980s.
+The media hype begins to fade after the anonymous woman's claim is disproved through a DNA test.

+In August 1999, eight months after the main plot, the new company president Clark Rafferty tasks the player with investigating potential hidden blood relatives entitled to a part of the Roottree fortune.
+The player discovers descendants resulting from the affairs of several prominent Roottrees.
+In particular this includes many illegitimate children of Hudson, fathered during his presidency.
+While initially appearing that Hudson was frequently cheating on his wife Patricia, it is revealed that their relationship was a lavender marriage, designed to allow both of them to have consensual non-monogamous relationships with various women.
+By the end of the investigation, it is revealed that Fellowes' claim was fabricated: he and the company's lawyer were childhood friends and together falsified DNA evidence to claim a portion of the Roottree fortune.
+However, the anonymous woman's claim proves genuine, and the investigation ultimately uncovers that her child was one of six children secretly fathered by Hudson.

 Development

 In 2023, The Roottrees are Dead was created for a Global Game Jam by Jeremy Johnston in under a week.
 The art for the game was generated using Midjourney, a generative artificial intelligence (AI) program.
 Johnston then spent eleven months building on the game and released it on browsers, hosted on itch.io.
 Johnston released the game for free due to the use of AI generated art, but included a donation link that made $2,000-$3,000 from over 10,000 players.

 Johnston was later contacted by Robin Ward, who had enjoyed The Roottrees are Dead, to create a remastered version of the game without AI generated art, to which Johnston agreed.
 Ward and Johnston both were opposed to selling a game with AI artwork.
 Furthermore, Steam had forbidden the sale of games using generative AI on their storefront at the time.
 Ward reprogrammed the game and hired illustrator Henning Ludvigsen to replace the AI generated art.
 Ludvigsen used the original art as reference, while also doing research into the time periods that the art was meant to evoke.
 The remastered version of the game was released on Steam in January 2025, and includes Roottreemania, an additional case following the original story.